Parachutes/CAN-Dashboard/README.md

 # CAN Charity Dashboard (SEG-Major-Project)

+*This is a major project developed by Team Panda from Jan 2018 to Apr 2018.

 CAN Dashboard, creates and sends Surveys.
 Visualizes the data in a dashboard.

 This web application has been deployed on pythonanywhere:  http://candashboard.pythonanywhere.com